perty/aoc23/README.md

 ## Day 6

 First part, AI has serious problems with parsing the input.
 I let it try several times until I helped it with a comment about repetead whitespace is a single separator.
 Then it solved it.
 It was obvious that it was taking chances, focusing on the algorithm and not the input.

+At the second part, it presented only pseudocode.
+I expressed a concern that it was not efficient enough.
+So it was tricked into doing a premature optimization.

+That went down a rabbit hole where it could not find the correct solution.
+I suggested it to try a non-optimized approach and it worked on the second try.
+The optimization was not needed.